Lesterpaintstheworld/terminal-velocity/story/scenes/act1/act1_scenes.md

 ## Scene 2: The Confrontation
 - **Setting**: A tense meeting room where Isabella and Marcus debate their differing views.
 - **Description**: The air is thick with tension as they confront each other's beliefs.
 Isabella passionately argues for social equity, while Marcus emphasizes the need for security.
-This moment serves as a critical juncture for understanding their motivations and the stakes involved in their advocacy.
+This moment serves as a critical juncture for understanding their motivations and the stakes involved in their advocacy, highlighting the ethical implications of their choices.